spekulatius/GitPolicy/README.md

 [![Total Downloads](https://poser.pugx.org/spekulatius/gitpolicy/downloads.svg)](https://packagist.org/packages/spekulatius/gitpolicy)
 [![License](https://poser.pugx.org/spekulatius/gitpolicy/license.svg)](https://github.com/spekulatius/gitpolicy/blob/master/license.md)

-GitPolicy helps you and your development team follow [guidelines for the usage of git](https://github.com/spekulatius/gitpolicy).
-These guidelines can include the usual git commands, as well as naming conventions for branches and tags.
+GitPolicy helps you and your development team to follow [guidelines for the usage of git](https://github.com/spekulatius/gitpolicy).
+These guidelines can include several options, see features.

 *Beta state: This package is still in development.
 Please be careful and patient if you decide to use it.*